“My partner wants a divorce, what should I do?”. If your partner has asked you for a divorce, you’re probably wondering where you should go from here.

 It may be that there is still hope that your marriage can be saved if significant changes are made to your lifestyle, actions, or attitudes toward each other.
 However, if the relationship has become unhealthy or abusive then it may have already been proven that it’s time to part ways.

-What to do if your partner wants to divorce and you don’t
+What to do if your wife wants to divorce and you don’t

 If you believe your marriage could be saved, it’s important to stay calm and keep a level head until you’ve sat down together and had a conversation.

-If your partner is open to trying to repair your relationship
+If your wife is open to trying to repair your relationship

 It’s important to keep communication channels between the two of you open.
 If your partner is communicative and open to trying to fix or improve your relationship, then things could improve so try not to lose hope.
 Here at Freeman Jones Solicitors, we often see people regretting asking for a divorce or changing their minds after moving out or having some time to think things through.
 However, you should also remain realistic and prepare yourself for if things cannot be fixed.